tom-seddon/acorn_mos_disassembly/docs/NT.md

-You can get a build from the latest release page: https://github.com/tom-seddon/acorn_mos_disassembly/releases/latest - download the -NT zip.
+You can get a build from the latest release page: https://github.com/tom-seddon/acorn_mos_disassembly/releases/latest - download the `acorn-mos-320nt-350nt` zip.
 Use `mos.rom` and `utils.rom` corresponding to the version of interest.

 Alternatively, you can build it yourself, following [the building instructions](./build.md).
 Find the output in the build